California Chamber of Commerce seeks to stop cap-and-trade

 California businesses including oil refineries and large manufacturers have complained that having to purchase 10 percent of their compliance obligation at the start of the program will put them at a competitive disadvantage to their out-of-state competitors.

-"There is a distinct difference between a good cap-and-trade program that helps reduce greenhouse gases with minimal costs and an auction that is designed to extract billions from industry," said Jack Stewart, president of the California Manufacturers & Technology Association.

-"We support any legal action to ensure that California gets what it was promised - a cost-effective, technologically feasible, and legal regulatory plan to reach our emission goals," he said.

-(Reporting by Rory Carroll and Dan Levine; Editing by Carol Bishopric, Prudence Crowther and Lisa Shumaker)
+(Reporting by Rory Carroll and Dan Levine; editing by Carol Bishopric and Prudence Crowther)